yjmade/datapipe/README.md

     total*=0.99  # DiscountSum
 ```

-There are three main concept in datapipe:
+There are three main concepts in datapipe:

 - `Pipe` is a single data processing step
 - `Pipeline` is the assemble of multiple Pipes to one procedure.
-- `Session` is in charge of manage the running Pipelines.
+- `Session` is in charge of managing the running Pipelines.

 In the above example, we have build one `Pipeline` with 3 `Pipe`.

 Datapipe uses python buildin class inheritance to assemble the Pipes together.
-So, the 1st step pipe `GradualSum` is a class inherit from `Pipe`, and next step pipe inherit from the previous step pipe.
+So, the 1st step pipe `GradualSum` is a class inherited from `Pipe`, and next step pipe inherits from the previous step pipe.
 <!--
 Why we use inherit to connect the `Pipe`?-->